Master-at-arms (United States Navy): Organizational structure

 In a naval unit task organized with a Naval Security Force (NSF) department or detachment, Masters-at-Arms report to the commanding officer of the command, and are led by a security officer, in maintaining good order and discipline, enforcing rules and regulations, and protecting life and property.
 Security officers are commissioned naval officers in the limited duty officer or chief warrant officer community with the security occupational designators 649X and 749X.
 They may also be led by a Department of Defense (DoD) civilian employee who possess the necessary skills, training and/or experience to perform those duties.

 Collectively, all personnel responsible for force protection for the U.S. Navy are designated as Navy Security Forces.
 This includes sailors in the Master-at-Arms rating, commissioned officers in the LDO and CWO field, DoD police officers, contracted guards, and sailors who have completed the required security force training.
-These "non-rated" sailors are trained by Masters-at-Arms with the antiterrorism training supervisor skill set (NEC 804G) or by sailors assigned as instructors to the center for security forces learning sites.
+These "non-rated" sailors are trained by Masters-at-Arms with the Anti-terrorism Training Supervisor skill set (NEC 804A) or by sailors assigned as instructors to the center for security forces learning sites.
 Some of the course curriculums required to be completed in order to perform NSF duties include Security Reaction Force – Basic (SRF-B) and Security Reaction Force – Advance (SRF-A).
 Non-rated sailors assigned to perform these duties will be designated as auxiliary security force (ASF) for shore installations, or in-port security force (ISF) for naval vessels.